awsdocs/aws-control-tower-guide/doc_source/accounts.md

 **Note**
 As a best practice, we recommend signing in as an AWS SSO user with **Administrator** privileges when performing administrative functions within the AWS Control Tower management console, instead of the signing in as the root or IAM administrator users for this account\.

+For more information about the roles and resources available in the management account, see [What is the management account?](how-control-tower-works.md#what-is-mgmt)

 ### Log archive account<a name="log-archive-account"></a>

 This shared account is created automatically when you create your landing zone\.
 Note that the email address must not already have an associated AWS account\.

 This account contains a central Amazon S3 bucket for storing a copy of all AWS CloudTrail and AWS Config log files for all other accounts in your landing zone\.
 As a best practice, we recommend restricting log archive account access to teams responsible for compliance and investigations, and their related security or audit tools\.
 This account can be used for automated security audits, or to host custom AWS Config Rules, such as Lambda functions, to perform remediation actions\.

+For more information about the roles and resources available in the log archive account, see [What is the log archive account?](how-control-tower-works.md#what-is-log-archive)

 **Note**
 These logs cannot be changed\.
 All logs are stored for the purposes of audit and compliance investigations related to account activity\.